ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 This function returns a score for the input `node` based on how closely the resultant orbit from executing the node perfectly will resemble the target parameters.

-Of the input parameters, `destination` and `periapsis` must have sensible values.
 The input `inclination` and `longitude_of_ascending_node` can be passed in as `-1` to tell the score function to ignore those orbital parameters.

+The function `ADD`s the input `node` to the ship's flightpath, scores the orbit that results, then `REMOVE`s the `node` from the flightpath.
+To ensure that the `node`'s effect on the flightpath is definitely being calculated correctly, there is a `WAIT 0` after the addition.
+This means that the number of nodes that can be scored each second is limited by the number of physics ticks.

 `orbitReachesBody()` is called to see if the orbit resulting from the input `node` will actually reach the `destination`.
 Typically, orbits that do not reach the `destination` will have a negative score, whereas orbits that do will have a positive score.